google/weather-tools/weather_sp/README.md

    using Python formatting, see [Output section](#output) below.
 * `-f, --force`: Force re-splitting of the pipeline.
 Turns of skipping of already split data.
 * `-d, --dry-run`: Test the input file matching and the output file scheme without splitting.
+* `--use-version`: Choose splitting implementation version (which depends on the data type)
+  Default: v1.

 Invoke with `-h` or `--help` to see the full range of options.